Thinkery is committed to providing an accessible and interactive experience for all.

 What resources are available?

-To assist with the planning and preparing for your visit we’ve created a few helpful resources.
-A social story is available to help prepare children for their visit to Thinkery and who/what to expect when they arrive.
+We’ve created a few helpful resources to assist with planning and preparing your visit.
+A social story is available to help prepare children for their visit to Thinkery and who/what to expect once they arrive.

 Is there accessible parking nearby?

 Limited accessible metered street parking is available near Thinkery and at the McBee Street District Garage, with entrances off McBee Street and Robert Browning Street.
 Thinkery can provide up to three hours of free parking in the McBee Street District Garage during normal business operating hours.
 Bring us your parking ticket, and we’ll validate it for you.

 Is Thinkery wheelchair accessible?
 Do you have wheelchairs available?

 Thinkery is fully wheelchair accessible.
 Elevator access is available on both floors.
 A limited number of wheelchairs may be borrowed at the Admissions desk on a first-come, first-served basis.
 Guests are requested to leave a photo ID at Admissions while using museum wheelchairs.

 Do you have sound-reducing earmuffs?